 Hit your dashboard to get smart.

 When you send email to your list or a segment of it, you need to dedicate thoughtful time to analyze how your email campaign performed.

-It’s vital that you continually confirm your list members interest in your solution or services.
+It’s vital that you continually confirm your list members interest in your content.
 And if subscribers aren’t responding to your what you send, you need to understand why.

-The best way to do that is to check your analytics dashboard and conversions to answer:
+The best way to do that is to check your analytics dashboard to measure conversions and answer: